 The School Psychology Program at UWRF does not give credit for work or life experience to fulfill a class requirement.
 Class requirements can only be waived through credits documented on a transcript.
 However, work experience may be considered an asset during the application process, and life and work experiences in related fields provide an excellent foundation for learning in graduate school.

 Courses typically meet Monday through Thursday from September through May.
-Most campus-based class sessions will begin at 4:00 p.m. or later.
+Most begin at 4:00 p.m. or later.
 During the first two years of the program, students in the School Psychology Program can expect to take classes either two or three evenings per week.
 During the third and fourth years of the program, students spend less time on campus and more time directly in schools where they complete required field placement credits.
 Some required courses are only offered in the summer or January Term, with most of those class sessions occurring in the evenings at 4:00 or later.
 See the Required Course Sequence for a listing of courses and what term each is offered.

 During the fourth year of training, School Psychology Program students complete a required 1200 hour internship.
 The internship is full-time and follows the completion of practicum and all other required coursework.
 Candidates for internship seek out their own internship sites and locations, with assistance from program faculty.
 Most UW-RF School Psychology students complete the internship in Wisconsin or Minnesota, but proximity to campus in not required.
+Most internships are paid.